 Merging with, or acquiring a competitor or a related business means that your new sister or child entity, including its products, locations, and workers all become part of your company.
 Financing may become necessary to achieve growth by acquisition, however taking on some debt can be well worth the gains in acquiring an additional revenue and profit generator.

 Big businesses have big resources.
-To a small business owner, it can seem impossible to compete in your market.
-But, as we’ve discussed, there are important advantages small businesses have over larger competitors.
+To small local retailers, it can seem impossible to compete in your market.
+But, as we’ve discussed, there are important advantages that a small retail business has over larger competitors.
 To expand your company, you’ll need to capitalize on those.
 You’ll also need to do a few other things to support your growth plan:

 Maintain Cash Flow. — Growth can drain cash flow, a problem that causes many businesses to fail while trying to grow.
 Make sure you have a healthy cash flow, going into your expansion effort.
 Monitor cash flow carefully during execution of your growth plans.
 Consider a small business loan, if needed.

 Prioritize the Team. — Accepting that you can’t do it all is fundamental to growing your business.
 Lots of great employees enjoy working for smaller organizations.
 So, you can hire just as well as your bigger competitors can.
 Employees make or break a business, so of course, the caliber of workers you bring in is the measure of your own potential to become a big success.